walterhiggins/ScriptCraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.vehicleExit()
+### events.vehicleUpdate()

 #### Parameters

+ * callback - A function which is called whenever the [vehicle.VehicleUpdateEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleUpdateEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.vehicleCreate()

+#### Parameters

- * callback - A function which is called whenever the [vehicle.VehicleExitEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleExitEvent.html) is fired
+ * callback - A function which is called whenever the [vehicle.VehicleCreateEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleCreateEvent.html) is fired

  * priority - optional - see events.on() for more information.